 - Personality Disorders.

-In studying for her Doctorate, Rose specialised in Post-Traumatic Stress Disorder (PTSD) and the effects of mindfulness on its development and treatment.
+In studying for her Doctorate, Rose studied Post-Traumatic Stress Disorder (PTSD) and the effects of mindfulness on its development and treatment.
 Rose’s research into PTSD in clinical populations revealed a significant link between symptoms of PTSD and experiential avoidance, that is, avoiding internal experiences such as thoughts, memories and feelings.
 This research also found mindfulness was linked with better outcomes in the treatment of PTSD, with experiential avoidance and PTSD symptoms significantly reduced when mindfulness was higher at the end of treatment.

 Rose has also worked within drug and alcohol rehabilitation centres and has a thorough understanding of addictions and believes treatment for addiction must incorporate psychology in addition to biology to truly understand why we use substances and achieve lasting recovery from addiction.